+unsigned int json_object_size (const json_t object)

+Returns the number of elements in object, or 0 if object is not a JSON object.
+New in version 1.1.

+json_t json_object_get (const json_t object, const char key)

+Return value: Borrowed reference.
+Get a value corresponding to key from object.
+Returns NULL if key is not found and on error.

-- unsigned int json_object_size (const json_t object) Returns the number of elements in object, or 0 if object is not a JSON object.
-New in version 1.1. - int json_object_set (json_t object, const char key, json_t value) Set the value of key to value in object. key must be a valid null terminated UTF-8 encoded Unicode string.
+int json_object_set (json_t object, const char key, json_t value)

+Set the value of key to value in object. key must be a valid null terminated UTF-8 encoded Unicode string.
 If there already is a value for key, it is replaced by the new value.
+Returns 0 on success and -1 on error.

+int json_object_set_nocheck (json_t object, const char key, json_t value)

+Like json_object_set(), but doesn't check that key is valid UTF-8.
+Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means).
+New in version 1.2.

-Returns 0 on success and -1 on error. - int json_object_set_new (json_t object, const char key, json_t value) Like json_object_set() but steals the reference to value.
+int json object set new (json t object, const char key, json t value)

+Like json_object_set() but steals the reference to value.
 This is useful when value is newly created and not used after the call.
+New in version 1.1.

+int json_object_set_new_nocheck (json_t object, const char key, json_t value)

+Like json_object_set_new(), but doesn't check that key is valid UTF-8.
+Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means).
+New in version 1.2.

-New in version 1.1. - int json_object_del (json_t object, const char key) Delete key from object if it exists.
-Returns 0 on success, or -1 if key was not found. - int json_object_clear (json_t object)
+int json_object_del (json_t object, const char key)

+Delete key from object if it exists.
+Returns 0 on success, or -1 if key was not found.

+int json object clear(json t object)